 The Bottom Line

-There are plenty of unusual side-cash jobs out there, especially if you know where to look (like I’ve Tried That).
+There are plenty of unusual side hustles out there, especially if you know where to look (like I’ve Tried That).

 Getting paid to promote clothing may sound like a strange gig, but who cares when you’re laughing all the way to the bank, right?

 Are you intrigued?
 Or maybe you’ve experienced getting paid to wear clothes?
 We’d like to know your thoughts!
 Hit us up in the comments!